AnswerDotAI/fastllm/README.md

 print(f"\nServer tools used: {[tc.name for tc in r.tool_calls if tc.server]}")
 ```

-    GPT + web search: As of April 16, 2026, the latest stable release of Python is version 3.14.4, which was released on April 7, 2026. ([python.org](https://www.python.org/getit/?utm_source=openai)) This release includes several bug fixes and improvements over previous versions.
+    GPT + web search: As of April 29, 2026, the latest stable release of Python is version 3.14.4, which was released on April 7, 2026. ([ivyml.space](https://ivyml.space/downloads/?utm_source=openai)) This version is currently in the "bugfix" phase, receiving full support for bug fixes and security updates.
+Python 3.14 was first released on October 7, 2025, and is scheduled to receive support until October 31, 2030. ([eol.wiki](https://eol.wiki/python/?utm_source=openai))

-    Python 3.14 introduced several significant features, including:

-    - **PEP 779**: Official support for free-threaded Python, allowing for improved concurrency.
-    - **PEP 649**: Deferred evaluation of annotations, enhancing the semantics of using annotations.
-    - **PEP 750**: Introduction of template string literals (t-strings) for custom string processing, utilizing the familiar syntax of f-strings.
-    - **PEP 734**: Support for multiple interpreters in the standard library.
-    - **PEP 784**: A new module `compression.zstd` providing support for the Zstandard compression algorithm.
+    Python 3.15 is currently in the alpha development phase, with the first alpha release (3.15.0a1) planned for October 14, 2025. ([peps.python.org](https://peps.python.org/pep-0790/?utm_source=openai)) The stable release of Python 3.15 is expected in October 2026.

-    For a comprehensive list of changes and new features in Python 3.14, you can refer to the official release notes. ([docs.python.org](https://docs.python.org/3/whatsnew/3.14.html?utm_source=openai))
+    For more information on Python releases and their support statuses, you can visit the official Python documentation. ([python.org](https://www.python.org/doc/versions/?utm_source=openai))

-    If you're considering upgrading to Python 3.14.4, it's advisable to review the release notes to understand the specific improvements and fixes included in this version.

     Server tools used: ['web_search']